-- 1. For the suspension rate indicator, the white subgroup had a suspension rate of 4.1% with a performance color of "Orange" increasing by 0.3%, while the "all student" suspension rate is 1.2%.
-The data shows the Homeless suspension rate indicator performing in "Yellow" even though it declined 1.4% from 2018, there is still a 3.6% of students suspended at least once with a total of 55 students.
-The English Learner and Socioeconomically Disadvantaged subgroups are performing on "Yellow;" however, still maintaining.
+1. For the suspension rate indicator, the Students with Disabilities was rank "High" (3.5% suspended at least one day) and Hispanics were ranked "Medium" (1.7% suspended at least one a day) and Socioeconomically Disadvantaged were ranked "Medium" (1.7% suspended at least one a day).

 During the needs assessment review, the team of stakeholders identified the student's needs, analyzed discipline data, and any supports already in place, and identified the root cause, then they followed planning for support strategies.
 These strategies will include assigning students to a school social worker to receive one on one support.
-Vice principals will meet with the parents to communicate the support and gather any additional information, and social workers will meet with the teacher and the behavior aide and share strategies to expand them to the classroom setting and during recess time. - 2.
-In Mathematics, the academic indicator, shows the Homeless subgroup performing in "Red."
-The subgroup maintained a negative 1.6 Points.
-The steps taken to address this area as per the LCAP needs assessment stakeholder meetings were to identify the 27 homeless students by site and identify any basic needs such as shelter, food, clothing, and transportation by the Lamont/Weedpatch Family Resource Center.
-The school site to identify academic needs and provide additional intervention supports.
+Vice principals will meet with the parents to communicate the support and gather any additional information, and social workers will meet with the teacher and the behavior aide and share strategies to expand them to the classroom setting and during recess time.

+- 2. For Mathematics, the academic indicator, shows the Homeless subgroup performing at "Very Low", 167.7 points below standard.
+The steps taken to address this area as per the LCAP needs assessment stakeholder meetings were to identify the homeless students by site and identify any basic needs such as shelter, food, clothing, and transportation by the Family Resource Center.
+The school site is to identify academic needs and provide additional intervention supports.
 In addition, the school site Attendance Advocates monitor the attendance of Homeless students closely to ensure they are in school.
-If not, report to the Family Resource Center for additional home visits and support. - 3.
-In English Language Arts, English Learners showed a decline of 7.4 Points, this reflects 804 students; compared to Reclassified students and English Only who increased in this area.
+If not, report to the Family Resource Center for additional home visits and support.
+English Learners performed as "Very Low" 112.5 points below standard, Hispanics performed at "Very Low" 104.8 points below standard, Socioeconomically Disadvantaged performed at "Very Low" 106.6 points below standard and students with Disabilities also performed at "Very Low" 151.7 points below standard. - 3.
+In English Language Arts, English Learners performed "Very Low" 78.5 points below standard, Homeless performed "Very Low" 132.9 points below standard and Students with Disabilities performed "Very Low" 127 points below standard.
 According to the LCAP needs assessment, English Learners identified as "LTEL" will be identified by site and additional Reading and Math interventions will be provided to support students' performance in the CAASPP.
 Their progress will be monitored to make sure they are receiving additional support as needed.
 In addition, language support will be provided depending on the domain of need to support students to achieve a 4 on the ELPAC and be able to meet all criteria for Reclassification. - 4.
 Another need is reflected in Chronic Absenteeism.
-The Homeless group shows an increase in chronic absenteeism of 5% and the White group an increase of 13.1% so they are both performing on "Red."
-The Students with Disabilities performed on "Orange" still maintaining a 0% increase.
-The English Learner, Hispanic, and Socioeconomically Disadvantaged subgroups are performing "Yellow;" however, still maintaining.
-The overall performance of the district in Chronic absenteeism shows "Orange" increasing by 0.5%.
-The steps that will be taken to address this area are that the Family Resource Center will have weekly meetings with site attendance advocates to identify the students who are becoming truant early in the year.
+The Homeless sub group shows that 73.1% were chronically absent which is considered "Very High".
+Students with Disabilities performed at "Very High" with 50.4% chronically absent.
+The English Learner, Hispanic also performed "Very High" with 35.4% chronically absent and Hispanics performed "Very High" with 38% chronically absent.
+After an analysis of this data the LEA is still recovering from the effects of COVID-19 which has caused for all subgroups to be at "Very High" for chronic absenteeism.
+The steps that will be taken to address this area of need is that the Family Resource Center will have weekly meetings with site attendance advocates to identify the students who are becoming truant early in the year.
 As identified by the LCAP needs assessment grade level data, Kindergarten and 1st grade have the most chronic absentees so parent meetings to make them aware of the importance of school attendance will start early in the year.

-Local Data Successes measured by the STAR Test on KIDS Unduplicated Student Data:
+Local Data Reflections as measured by the STAR Test on KIDS Unduplicated Student Data indicated that most grades did show an area of need: